Hey, Mario and Sonic make millions!

-While practically every side-scrolling action/platformer game owed/owes its existence to the foundations set by Super Mario Bros. in 1985, there was a particular mascot-based gaming craze that came about in the early ’90s.
+While practically every side-scrolling action/platformer game owed/owes its existence to the foundations set by Super Mario Bros. in 1985, there was a particular character among video game mascots based gaming craze that came about in the early ’90s.
 After the runaway success of Sega’s Sonic the Hedgehog (itself Sega’s second attempt to cash in on the Mario formula, more on that later), it seemed that every developer and their second cousin on their mother’s side wanted a piece of the action.
 And that action’s name was “Anthropomorphic Animal with Attitude”, because obviously, that’s what the kiddies loved, right?

 Well, one of the more obscure and less successful attempts, but also arguably the single most blatant attempt to directly rip off Sonic, was a game by Tengen called “Awesome Possum”.
 Now Tengen was an Atari-spawned company mostly known for their home ports of arcade games (and legal scuffles with Nintendo over licensing issues.), on the other hand not so well known for creating original franchises.
 But create they did, and the end product was a game in which you play a sassy “Animal with Attitude”, ala Sonic, and you fought an evil mad scientist called Dr. Machino and his robot minions, ala Dr. Robotnic (the American name for Dr. Eggman).